Skip to Content

 Mariatrifulca Puente de Triana Corner Plaza del Altozano

 Another so-called ‘’mid-range’’ restaurant in terms of price, and still one of the coziest places to eat in Seville.
-Whether choosing tuna tataki, mushroom risotto, or croquettes, it is frequent that guests over-order.
+Whether choosing tuna tataki, mushroom risotto, or croquettes, guests frequently overorder.

 Mariatrifulca is said to be a particularly romantic restaurant in Seville so make sure not to go alone.